What is the Point of Winning in Sport?

 At first this may seem like a subtlety, but I have come to understand that there is a great difference between these two ways of looking at sport.
 It is the difference between a toxic concern for winning and a healthy concern for putting forth your best effort in order to win the game.

-For the person who chooses to see sport as a means to develop their ‘inner game’ as a person, they see the purpose of sport and playing the game for reasons of self-discovery, of learning about themself as a person.
-For them the pursuit of the game becomes an infinite one, a game that is never ending and is about the growth and development of our inner capacities as people.
-The concept of the inner game involves our ability to remain centered within the moment-to-moment of present action.
-Of course, it is not easy and involves our continual effort.
+For the person who chooses to see sport as a means to develop their ‘inner game’, they see the purpose of sport and playing the game for reasons of self-discovery, of learning about themself as a person.
+For them the pursuit of the game becomes an infinite one, a game that is without end, and is about the growth and development of their inner capacities.

 This form of the game also involves feeling good about yourself in a way that is not dependent on whether or not you win the game.
 Instead, it comes from a place of seeing your self-worth just the way you are.
 You begin to compare yourself to who you were yesterday, and feel good because of your own growth and development and not because you view yourself as being better than your opponent or teammate.